k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/05_create_broadway_flow.md

 #### Step 3 - Read the Customer's List and Create a File

 The SQL query executed by the **DbCommand** returns several records.
 The next Stages iterate on the list of selected records.
-For each selected record, do the following:
+Do the following for each selected record:

 - Build a JSON object.
 - Write the JSON object to an output file.